hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/deploy-aws/README.md

 ## 3. Prerequisites
 #### 3.1 Domain Names
-1.1.
-Create subdomains on Route 53 for fabric-ca, fabric-peer, and fabric-orderer, e.g., fabric-ca.emissionsaccounting.yourdomain.com
+1. Create subdomains for fabric-ca, fabric-peer, and fabric-orderer, e.g., fabric-ca.emissionsaccounting.yourdomain.com

-1.2.
-Link subdomains to nginx ingress IP address ( at cluster management level) after you you started the nginx ingress as describe in step 3.2.
+2. Link subdomains to nginx ingress IP address (at cluster management level) after you've started the nginx ingress as describe in step 3.2.

 AWS: set up Route 53 to have your domain pointed to the NLB